jonsag/pi-heating/README.md

 	Save
 	Done

-The fourth, and last, timer will keep the temperature low at all other times
+The fourth, and last, schedule will keep the temperature low at all other times

-Add another timer as before and enter
+Add another schedule as before and enter

 	Name: <name, for example 'Cold'>
 	Start time: 00:00:00